Labor Practices

 Use of re-employment employees aged 60 or above

 Yokohama Business Association Corporation (YBAC), which was established in July 2013 as a staffing company specializing in re-employed workers, has been actively involved in the activities of re-employed workers.
-Currently, the system allows employees to work until a maximum age of 70, and approximately 200 employees are active beyond the age of 65.
+Currently, the system allows employees to work until a maximum age of 70, and 191 employees (as of April 2022) are active beyond age 65.

 In order to further promote the use of rehired employees, from 2021, we have started a system that allows employees to continue to work as managers even after retiring at the age of 60.